 - This includes a series of very large portraits.
 The images are all frontal and done in a very neutral way, with most subjects being expressionless.

 - The monumental scale of each image forces you to look at the details and imperfections of the subjects’ faces and necks.
-I am left wondering if an alternative series could be made amplifying the details even more, forcing the viewer to confront the ugly / uncomfortable aspects of the images, without being able to resort to the overall image as a form of escaping.
+I am left wondering if an alternative series could be made amplifying the details even more, forcing the viewer to confront the ugly / uncomfortable aspects of the images, without being able to resort to the overall image as a way of escape.

 - Just like the previous series, Ruff here makes very large prints of head and shoulder shots.
 They are made with special equipment used by the police, which results in a significant loss of fidelity.
 Upon close inspection, the images appear to be made up of a number of small dots, all together in a harmonious way, similar to the structure of newspaper photographs.
 In spite of the very large-scale of the images, which seem to invite the spectator to view them from afar, the beauty of them is only apparent on close inspection.